External Resources for the Aging

 Please note that Parentgiving does not accept Medicare.
 This article explains how, if you qualify for Medicare Part B, Medicare can help pay for the cost of a scooter.

-Let’s face it—the older we get the harder it becomes to move around.
-If you’re a senior and you suffer from mobility issues you may qualify for a scooter if you meet the right requirements.
+Let’s face it — the older we get, the harder it becomes to move around.
+If you’re a senior or a caregiver and you or a loved one suffers from mobility issues, you may qualify for a scooter with Medicare Type B if you meet the right requirements.

 Keep these facts in mind as you take steps to acquire a mobility scooter: